moegts/city-explorer-api/README.md

 # Project Name

 **Author**: Mohamamd Khalil
-**Version**: 1.0.0
+**Version**: 2.0.0

 ## Overview

--this website will give the user data logistic data about the city or country he is looking for.
+- this website will give the user data logistic data about the city or country he is looking for.

+- this server is conected API to my frontend website

 ## Getting Started